How I Proposed – A Guide to Asking

 • Would people think I’m weird or desperate?

-Step 3: Ask the Question
+Step 3: Pop the Question

 After an impressive dinner (if I may say so), I shyly handed him a small gift box with a card.
 He opened it slowly, chuckling, and asked our dog, “Hercules, what is this?”